devareus/Eclectic-Token-Sniper/README.md

 		- ChannelName: The name of the channel to listen to for this rule.
 You must already be a member of the channel
 		- RequiredText: All these words or expressions need to be present in a message for it to be parsed in search of a token address
 		- ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping
 		- ParametersSet: The set of parameters for this rule.
-See the [Parameters Section](#parameters-sets) section below
+See the [Parameters Sets](#parameters-sets) section below
 		- AddToWatchList (optional): If *true* the token address will be added to the watch list if the buy fails when the announcement is received.
 This is useful if a token is announced before is available for trading
 		- StopWatchListCheckingAfterMinutes (optional): If *AddToWatchList* is enabled, this setting allows you to set a number of minutes after which the token will be removed from the watch list if it not bought yet